clebastard21/catherine-ml-portfolio/supervised-learning/README.md

 - Newer vehicles and lower mileage strongly increase price
 - Condition and manufacturer are major value drivers
 - Trucks, SUVs, and AWD/4WD vehicles tend to be priced higher
-- Simpler models can outperform complex ones when data structure is linear
+- CatBoost reveals complex interactions that simpler models miss
+- High‑cardinality categorical features require models that handle them natively

 ---

 ## 📝 6.
 Conclusion

-Linear Regression proved to be the most effective model for this dataset, achieving an R² of ~0.63.
+CatBoost proved to be the most effective model for this dataset, achieving an R² of ~0.985 and significantly lower error metrics than both Linear Regression and Random Forest.
-Random Forest performed poorly due to the extremely high‑dimensional one‑hot encoded feature space.

 This project demonstrates the importance of:
-- establishing a strong baseline model
-- understanding data structure

 - choosing models that align with feature types
+- understanding the limitations of one‑hot encoding
+- establishing a strong baseline before moving to advanced models
+- using modern boosting algorithms for tabular data

 ---

 ## 🚀 7.
 Future Improvements

-- Try CatBoost or LightGBM (handle categorical data natively)
+- Hyperparameter tuning for CatBoost
+- SHAP value analysis for deeper interpretability
-- Add interaction features (e.g., year × mileage)
+- Add interaction features (e.g., age × mileage)
 - Reduce high‑cardinality categories using target encoding
-- Tune hyperparameters for improved performance
 - Incorporate geographic or market‑based features
+- Deploy the model as an API or dashboard

 ---